+PAY-FOR-PERFORMANCE ALIGNMENT

+We maintain strong pay-for-performance alignment: 89% of our Chief Executive Officer's 2022 approved compensation was variable and subject to our performance.

+DETERMINED GOALS

-PAY-FOR-PERFORMANCE ALIGNMENT In general, we maintain strong pay-for-performance alignment: approximately 89% of our Chief Executive Officer's 2021 approved compensation is variable and subject to our performance.
-FORMULAIC ANNUAL CASH BONUSES WITH PRE-DETERMINED GOALS 100% of our Executive Chairman's, 85% of the Chief Executive Officer's, and 80% of our Chief Financial Officer's, annual cash bonuses are formulaic and are based on the achievement of rigorous, pre-established corporate performance goals (with only 15% and 20% based on individual performance for our Chief Executive Officer and Chief Financial Officer, respectively).
+100% of our Executive Chairman's, 85% of the Chief Executive Officer's, and 80% of our Chief Financial Officer's and Chief Operating Officer's annual cash bonuses are formulaic and are based on the achievement of rigorous, pre-established corporate performance goals (with 15% based on individual performance for our Chief Executive Officer and 20% based on individual performance for our Chief Financial Officer and Chief Operating Officer).
 Our cash bonus program employs challenging hurdles and may result in significant fluctuations in payouts aligned with our financial and operating success each year.

-EQUITY AWARDS ALIGNED WITH OUR SHAREHOLDERS The amount of the annual equity award is determined, in part, based on a review of the execution of our strategic business plan and our TSR performance.
+EQUITY AWARDS ALIGNED WITH OUR SHAREHOLDERS

+The amount of the annual equity award is determined, in part, based on a review of the execution of our strategic business plan and our TSR performance.
 Approximately 50% of the value of our NEOs' equity awards is granted in performance-based share units that vest at the end of three years subject to achieving rigorous TSR hurdles, including relative TSR at the 75th percentile of hotel REIT peers and absolute TSR of 21% to earn the maximum payout.

-III.
-2021 Business Highlights and Accomplishments
+2022 Business Highlights and Accomplishments